lukesonnet/KRLS/README.md

 ### Troubleshooting installation

+This version uses `Rcpp` extensively for speed reasons.
+These means you need to have the write compilers on your machine.

 #### Windows

-This version uses `Rcpp` extensively for speed reasons.
-If you are on Windows, you will need to install [RTools here](https://cran.r-project.org/bin/windows/Rtools/) already.
+If you are on Windows, you will need to install [RTools](https://cran.r-project.org/bin/windows/Rtools/) if you haven't already.
 If you still are having difficulty with installing and it says that the compilation failed, try installing it without support for multiple architectures:
 ```R
 devtools::install_github('lukesonnet/KRLS', args=c('--no-multiarch'))
 ```